Language: EN

 How to compare two binary numbers

-The comparison of binary numbers is one of the operations that are most frequently performed inside a computer.
+Comparing binary numbers is one of the most frequently performed operations inside a computer.

-It is necessary to compare numbers to perform many of the arithmetic operations, but also for conditional evaluation, loop execution, and… in many cases.
+It is necessary to compare numbers to perform many arithmetic operations, but also for evaluating conditionals, executing loops, and… in many cases.

-So, just as it is necessary for a computer, we must also learn to do it “by hand”.
-Fortunately, comparing two binary numbers is very easy, even easier than in decimal.
+So, just as it is necessary for a computer, we also need to learn to do it “by hand.”
+Fortunately, comparing two binary numbers is super easy (even more so than in decimal).

 Comparison of unsigned variables